dominichayesferen/Firefox-CSSTheme-GTKless/README.md

-# Firefox for Linux, without the GTK 'integration'
+# Firefox for Linux, without the GTK 'integration' (CSS modification)
 ...or "Firefox GTKless", is a CSS mod for Firefox that aims to get rid of as much of the GTK integration in Firefox as possible, by at least overriding it all where possible with 'lwt-theme' (the internal name for non-GTK Firefox styling) code.

 Coming Soon.